Do Harvard reference lists have formatting rules?

 - Correctly format your references according to the font types, font sizes and spacing requirements of your course

-Do you notice these four rules in action in our example reference list from Lesson 1?
+Do you notice these four rules in action in our example reference list from Chapter 1?

 How should Harvard reference lists be ordered?